zZhiG/DECS-Net/README.md

 <img src="FFM.png" width="600px">
 </div>

 For more details, please refer to our [paper](https://doi.org/10.1016/j.eswa.2024.124950).
+The trained model weights has been uploaded to [Google Drive](https://drive.google.com/drive/folders/1B3QmAmUcScrGG3t-uUh-Ux5CzFW8qkMK).

 If you find our work helpful, please cite us:

 ```
 @article{ZHANG2024124950,